devict/hacktoberfest/README.md

 Running `npm run watch` will watch for frontend changes and rebuild CSS assets.

+This website uses the Typicons icon library.
+[Download the SVG files from their website](https://www.s-ings.com/typicons/).

 ## Credit

 The entire idea and name "Hacktoberfest" comes from the